Movies

 Haochen received the inaugural Lu Sham Outstanding Physics Paper Award for his paper on precision control in PRX Life, one of the most distinguished awards for a UCSD Physics graduate student!
 (Summer, 2024)

-Fang started his own lab at Westlake University, the new powerhouse in quantitative biology in China!
+Fangzhou started his own lab at Westlake University, the new powerhouse in quantitative biology in China!
 (January, 2024)

 We are most proud of and happy for Fangwei Si, who started his own lab in physics at Carnegie Mellon University! (summer, 2022)